The Texas Society of Architects is the voice for Texas architecture, supporting the creation of safe, beautiful, sustainable environments.

 The Texas Society of Architects is a state component of the American Institute of Architects.
 Founded in 1939, we are one of the nation’s largest organizations for the architectural profession, with 18 regional components and 7,200 members.
-Texas Architects is headquartered in Austin.
+TxA is headquartered in Austin.

 The roots of the Society date back to the 1880s organization known as the Texas State Association of Architects.
 In 1939, 47 architects paid charter dues and elected the Society’s first officers, officially forming the organization as it exists today.
 In 1951, the Society received its charter as a component of the American Institute of Architects.

 D. Michael Hellinghausen, AIA

 Paul A. Bielamowicz, AIA

 Daniel S. Hart, FAIA

 Chris A. Hudson, AIA

 Elizabeth Chu Richter, FAIA